Anish M. Amarsi

 Keywords include:

-I was responsible for the Bachelor's course Astrophysics I, and the Master's course The Physics of Stars; currently I give the Master's course The Physics of Galaxies.
+I was previously responsible for the Bachelor's course Astrophysics I, and the Master's course The Physics of Stars.
+Currently I am responsible for the Master's course The Physics of Galaxies.
 I (co-)supervise(d) several PhD students: Irene Amateis, Sema Caliskan (lead supervisor), Cis Lagae (thesis), Jack Mallinson (thesis), and Xudong Gao (thesis).
 I also supervise one or two Bachelor's or Master's projects each year.
-If you are interested in developing astrophysical codes, and/or in running and analysing simulations, feel free to reach out!
+If you are interested in developing astrophysical methods and codes, or in running and analysing computer simulations, or in using these models to analyse and interpret observed stellar spectra, then feel free to reach out!

 Homepage of the Atomic Astrophysics group at UU